 (That is a qualitative aspectual analysis, with small quantitative piece at the end.
 A more fully quantitative approach is examplified in §7-4.3 on Supply and Use Tables, Figure 7f-sut, which also separates Harm from Good.)

-Summary: Unpaid (household) activity has immense value, which should be brought into economics theory and practice.
+Summary: To value only paid work brings many problems.
+Unpaid (household) activity has immense value, which should be brought into economics (theory and practice).
 Dooyeweerd's aspects can help us understand its diverse value.
-To value only paid work brings many problems.

 All human functioning has real value, whether paid or unpaid, in that it can contribute towards Multi-aspectual Good.
-Therefore unpaid activity, such as goes on in households across the Earth, should be brought into the centre of thinking and practising in economics.
+Therefore unpaid activity, such as goes on in households across the Earth, especially the Global South, should be brought into the centre of thinking and practising in economics.
 So should volunteering.
+So should repairing things and self-build.
 So should caring for someone at home.
 Too many elderly people are put in a home where nothing is expected of them; if we valued unpaid activity that contributes towards Multi-aspectual Good, then would that inspire many elderly to useful activity and greater dignity?
+Unpaid activity is something that people want and that even those with less income an afford.
+Often, unpaid work is higher quality in aspects that matter, such as love and care.

 Example: People blocked hospitials in the UK in late 2022 because they needed help and care at home but too little paid care was available.
 Because family members have to work for money in order to pay for paid care.
 So they went to hospitals instead.
 We have assumed that care-needed can only be delivered by paying for it.
 But in fact, much care can be delivered without money, and is often more effective at that, being driven by love rather than pay or legal requirements.